sst/guide/_chapters/redirect-on-login-and-logout.md

 }
 {% endhighlight %}

+This redirects us back to the login page once the user logs out.

-Now if you swtich your browser and trying logging out, you should be redirected to the login page.
+Now if you switch over to your browser and try logging out, you should be redirected to the login page.

-You might have noticed while testing this flow that since the login call has a bit of a delay, it would be important to give some feedback to the user that it is in progress.
+You might have noticed while testing this flow that since the login call has a bit of a delay, we might need to give some feedback to the user that the login call is in progress.
+Let's do that next.